Our Registered Nurses and Health Care Assistants

 The Registered Nurses and Health Care Assistants (Care Teams) are the heartbeat of Demelza and have the knowledge, skills and compassion that make them invaluable.
 They are trained to the highest standards, with qualifications in children’s, learning disability and adult nursing.
 As well as clinical expertise, they all have strong communication and listening skills, essential to forming good relationships.

-Unlike on a hospital ward, Demelza Care Teams have the time to get to know the children, young people and families they work with.
+Demelza Care Teams have the time to get to know the children, young people and families they work with.
 By being with the family, discussing the support they need and observing their routines, our Care Teams can work with them in a more tailored and effective way, understanding how to get the best from their time together.